 「私はときどき、散歩します。」

-This only tells us how often the action happens.
+This sentence only tells us how often the speaker takes a walk.

-So 「ときどき」 is easy to use on its own.
+So 「ときどき」 is easy to use by itself.

-Some sentences may look similar, but they cannot be exchanged
+Sentences that look similar but cannot be exchanged

 Look at this sentence: